 This article provides updates, income qualification thresholds and FAQs on the various COVID relief child tax credit (CTC) and dependent stimulus (economic impact) payments paid over the last year.
 Each one has slightly different rules (and payment constraints) so please ensure you review each one separately and the associated FAQs/videos.
 Click the links below to jump to the relevant stimulus payment.

-Millions of households will be eligible for the expanded/advance Child Tax Credit (CTC) – $250 to $300 month per child – that is now being paid (July payments so far) by the IRS using the latest tax filing or non-filer CTC portal data.
+Millions of households are getting the expanded/advance Child Tax Credit (CTC) – $250 to $300 month per child – that is now being paid (July and August payments so far) by the IRS using the latest tax filing or non-filer CTC portal data.

 While no action is needed to receive these advanced CTC payments, make sure you have e-filed a 2019 or 2020 tax return with the IRS.
 Non-filers or those who didn’t register last year can use the IRS CTC portal to provide information or unenroll from receiving monthly CTC payments.
 See more FAQs on the CTC payment in this detailed article.